wp-plugins/oik-nivo-slider/readme.txt

 7. oik Nivo slider options page

 == Upgrade Notice ==
+= 1.5 =
+* Version 1.5 should be used with oik version 1.15.

 = 1.4 =
 * Version 1.4 should be used with oik version 1.14, which includes a number of fixes required by oik-nivo-slider